JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Fall.md

 <img src="/image/article/The_Mighty_Messenger/1997_Fall/005961.jpg">
 </figure>

 Plenty of free socializing and fellowship time was built into this conference, a joint undertaking of the Houston, Austin, and Dallas/Fort Worth groups.
-The theme focused on the three essentials of the kingdom of heaven, as Jesus explained them to the apostle John on page 1585.
+The theme focused on the three essentials of the kingdom of heaven, as Jesus explained them to the apostle John on [UB 140:10.9](/en/The_Urantia_Book/140#p10_9).
 Each Texas location led workshops on one of these three essentials.
 A worship service was held Saturday night, followed by a meeting to discuss plans and improvements for future Round-Ups.

 The resolve to make this an annual event was unanimous.
 It was decided that planners should investigate other locations in the central Texas area that would include camping facilities and more affordable accommodation for families.
 The structure will remain similar with all three areas contributing in a team effort.
 Austin will spearhead plans for the '98 conference, with Houston leading the one in '99.